CMPSC-580-Allegheny-College-Spring-2024/own-project-boulais01/project_proposal.md

 that the time and eye tracking data appeared most similar to accumulator models.

+Much like the previous article, this involves an analysis of player choices using gaze tracking.
+This study also goes in-depth about the theories of though that are associated with choices and behaviors, and uses a regression to analyze that.
+A future element of this project, the data analysis, will likely incorporate a similar element.

 - [Complexity, Attention, and Choice in Games Under Time Constraints: A Process Analysis](https://psycnet.apa.org/fulltext/2018-43611-001.pdf?auth_token=f7f4cc5a510c0e2bdeeff4aa3156b8e34ecf74b4&returnUrl=https%3A%2F%2Fpsycnet.apa.org%2Frecord%2F2018-43611-001)

 Summary: This study utilizes level-*k* theory to look at